scarolan/azure-terraform-vault-workshop/docs/terraform/slides-tf.md

 ]

 ???
-**"Has anyone got experience using Azure?
+**Has anyone got experience using Azure?
 How do most of us normally get started?
 That's right, we log onto the Azure Portal and start clicking around.
 All of the major cloud providers make this part really easy.
 You get your account, log on and start clicking buttons.
-Let's take a peek at what that looks like..."**
+Let's take a peek at what that looks like...**

 ---
 name: Azure-Portal-Provision